-The Haymarket Martyrs’ Monument was erected at German Waldheim Cemetery in 1893, an impressive memorial to the labor activists executed in 1887 by the State of Illinois for the Haymarket Riot three years before.
+The Haymarket Martyrs’ Monument was erected at German Waldheim Cemetery in 1893.
+This impressive monument memorializes the labor activists executed in 1887 by the State of Illinois for the Haymarket Affair three years before.
 The inscription on the base says, “The day will come when our silence will be more powerful than the voices you are throttling today.”
 Isn’t that great?

 I don’t get back to Chicago as often as I’d like, but when I do, I always leave time for some cemetery research.
 So I was delighted to find that my Kirschstein ancestors are buried in German Waldheim, not very far from the Monument.
 German Waldheim merged with Forest Home into one very big metropolitan cemetery just off the Eisenhower Expressway in Forest Park, Illinois.